Customize your API Portal

 │

-└ ✅ TOC file successfully created at: /your-project/content/toc.ymlView your new page:
+└ ✅ TOC file successfully created at: /src/content/toc.ymlView your new page:

 Start your local development server by running the following command, and then look for the page you just added in the Portal’s Side Navigation: